 The School Psychology Program was established in 1964 under the first Director, Dr. Ralph Tindall, a clinical psychologist and Director of Psychological Services in Milwaukee.
 Dr. Tindall had served as president of the Division of School Psychology of the American Psychological Association.
 The program was located in the Department of Psychology for administrative purposes and to acknowledge our strong belief that School Psychology rests on a strong grounding in basic Psychology.
-We maintain strong cooperative efforts with the USC College of Education and are part of the College's Professional Educator Program for accreditation of school personnel.
-Following Dr. Tindall, the program has been directed by Ann Engin, Kathleen Paget, Frederic J. Medway, Richard J. Nagle, E. Scott Huebner, and Jane Roberts (current program director).
+We maintain strong cooperative efforts with the UofSC College of Education and are part of the College's Professional Educator Program for accreditation of school personnel.
+Following Dr. Tindall, the program has been directed by Ann Engin, Kathleen Paget, Frederic J. Medway, Richard J. Nagle, E. Scott Huebner, Jane Roberts, Mark Weist, Scott Decker, and Samuel McQuillin (current program director).

-Although the South Carolina State Department of Education certifies school psychologists at sub doctoral and doctoral levels, the USC Program offers only the doctoral (Ph.D.) degree.
+Although the South Carolina State Department of Education certifies school psychologists at master's, specialist, and doctoral levels, the UofSC Program offers only the doctoral (Ph.D.) degree.
 The expected length of the program for someone entering with a B.A. degree is four years plus a one-year internship.
-Students completing the training program will be eligible for certification in South Carolina If the prospective student has prior knowledge of the state in which he or she desires to be employed, it is advisable to consult with the Program Director to obtain a copy of that state's current certification standards to best plan the program of studies.
+Students completing the training program will be eligible for certification in South Carolina.
+If the prospective student has prior knowledge of the state in which they desire to be employed, it is advisable to consult with the Program Director to obtain a copy of that state's current certification and licensure standards to best plan their program of study.
 Additional information may be available on the websites maintained by individual state departments of education.

-Doctoral graduates from this program currently are serving in school systems under a variety of titles, including coordinator of psychological services, director of pupil personnel, assistant superintendent in charge of special services, director of research and evaluation, director of testing, and coordinator of school-clinical services.
+Doctoral graduates from this program currently are serving in school systems under a variety of titles, including coordinator of psychological services, director of pupil personnel, assistant superintendent in charge of special services, director of research and evaluation, director of testing, and coordinator of schoolclinical services.
 Other doctoral graduates are engaged in university training programs, medical settings, private practice, community mental health clinics, and state departments of mental health.